Cloudxtreme/Gunshot/README.md

 =========

 <ul>
-  <li>IFDEF out anything that doesn't compile and make a placeholder that does a "WriteLn('REEPORT UNIT FUNCTION'); Halt;" (then you can grep the executables for REEPORT to see which REEPORTs actually need to be implemented)</li>
   <li>IFDEF out any ASM code blocks and handle the same as noncompiling code</li>
   <li>Implement any REEPORTs that appear in compiled executables</li>
   <li>Handle any REETODOs that need handling</li>
-  <li>VP needed FindFirst to pass AnyFile instead of 0 -- is this an issue with FPC?</li>
   <li>Ensure all calls to FindFirst have a matching FindClose (memory leaks if FindClose is not called)</li>
-  <li>Rename executables mentioned in code (ie SGECHO to GSECHO in a string in a code file)</li>
   <li>/ instead of \ for paths in Linux</li>
   <li>"Registers" usage</li>
   <li>"Port[]" usage</li>